ntadej/tano.si/_posts/2013-10-26-how-to-support-retina-screens-in-qt.md

 The first thing that bothered me was that my application looked ugly!
 All icons and graphics were pixelated or worse.
 So I started adapting my Qt application to HiDPI and OS X overall.
 This report may be a little late but someone may still need to adapt a application to retina.

 <!--more-->
-{% img /resources/2013/mute-volume.png|Example of proper mute icon from theme and low-res volume indicator|right %}
+{% thumb /resources/2013/mute-volume.png|Example of proper mute icon from theme and low-res volume indicator|right %}

 There were three main aspects to be adapted for retina: <strong>integrated icons</strong> (in a resource file), <strong>icon theme</strong> and <strong>painted</strong> elements.